 Many funding opportunities are available for nursing students, both at the SoN and UW and also the community at large.
 We encourage you to apply for as many funding sources as possible, no matter your need level.

-Complete information about the types of student funding available, as well as how to complete the Free Application for Federal Student Aid (FAFSA), can be found on the UW Office of Student Financial Aid website.
+Complete information about the types of student funding available, as well as how to complete the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA), can be found on the UW Office of Student Financial Aid website.